TBinc/Weekend_Weather/README.md

 If the weather data for the next weekend is not available (e.g., the script is run on a Monday), the tool will use stored dummy data to show the workings.
 This is to ensure that the flowchart diagram can be generated even when fresh weather data is not available.

-The coverage results are in the folder `coverrage_results`.
-The HTML report can be opened from the shortcut on the root folder.
+The coverage results are in the folder `coverrage_results/a_report.html`.

 ## Execution diagram